ktt-ol/arduino-sketch/README.md

 -------

 arduino-sketch is licensed under the MIT license.
-It ships with Arduino.mk and ard-parse-boards which are licensed under LGPL 2.1.
+It ships with Arduino.mk which is licensed under LGPL 2.1.